 This is the real reason most Indians struggle with spoken English fluency.
 It is not vocabulary.
 It is not grammar.
 It is the habit of thinking in your mother tongue first and translating second.
 That extra step creates the pause, the hesitation, and the broken sentences that make confident speaking feel impossible.

-The solution is learning how to think in english directly, without that translation layer in between.
+The solution is learning how to think in English directly, without that translation layer in between.
 It sounds difficult but it is absolutely learnable with the right daily habits.
-If you want structured guidance to build this skill faster, a beginner spoken English course will help you practise English thinking in a live, supportive environment.
-But right here, these steps will get you started today.

 1. Understand Why You Translate Instead of Think in English